A No-Bake, Deep Dish Peanut Butter Pie in memory of Mikey Perillo.

 It was then I knew.
 I went to her site, In Jennie’s Kitchen, and saw a post with a video, entitled ‘One Last Dance’.
 I watched it, and it hit hard – brought me to tears.
 I don’t know Jennifer, but I suddenly wanted to hug her, comfort her in some way.
 Jennifer lost her husband, Sunday, August 7th, 2011, to a sudden, massive heart attack while he was with one of their two daughters, who was riding her bike.

 The next post, simply titled, ‘For Mikey’, asked everyone to make his favorite peanut butter pie on Friday, August 12th, and share it with ones we love.
 This would help in her healing.
 She gave when she lost and that’s incredible.
-Unfortunately, I saw this on the 12th, so when hundreds of food bloggers were putting up their pie posts, all coming together (such an amazing and beautiful thing to see) to honor Mikey’s memory, spread the love, and comfort Jennifer and their two little girls, I hadn’t even had a clue, and my hands were tied for the weekend.
+Unfortunately, I saw this on the 12th, so when hundreds of food bloggers were putting up their pie posts, all coming together (such an amazing and beautiful thing to see) to honor Mikey’s memory and comfort Jennifer and their two little girls, I hadn’t a clue.
+My hands were tied for the weekend.
 There would be no pie until Monday.

-I made it Monday, it was shared, loved, gone quickly.
-I hadn’t taken a photo.
-I made another one, took photos, but suddenly, I didn’t know what to write.
+I made it Monday, shared it with loved ones, and it was gone a few hours later.
+I hadn’t taken a photo, so I made another one and took photos, but suddenly, I didn’t know what to write.
 I sat staring at the empty post window – type, backspace, type again, backspace, ad infinitum.
 This went on for two days.
 What could I say about such a heartbreaking tragedy that didn’t sound cliche or hadn’t been already said over and over?

-Then I realized, I really didn’t have to say anything.
+Then I realized I really didn’t have to say anything.
 This pie, to be shared with loved ones, is all she wanted.
 Thank you, Jennifer, for giving us all such a wonderful pie recipe, thinking of others at a time when your world fell apart.
-I will make this pie forever..it’s the best peanut butter pie I’ve ever had.
+I will make this pie forever because it’s the best peanut butter pie I’ve ever had.
 God Bless you and your little girls.

 UPDATE: A fund has been set up to help Jennie and her two little girls, financially.
 You can donate at either Gluten Free Girl or Bloggers without Borders.
 Any little bit will help, so much!!
 Spread the word via Twitter by using the hashtag, #afundforJennie.